OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-047.md

 ## Psalm 47:2

-> For the Lord Most High is to be feared,
+> For the Lord Most High is awe-inspiring,
 > A great King over all the earth.

 ## Psalm 47:3

-> He subdues peoples under us
+> He brings peoples under our influence
-> And nations under our feet.
+> And nations beneath our feet.

 ## Psalm 47:4

-> He chooses our inheritance for us,
+> He selects our heritage for us,
-> The pride of Jacob whom He loves.
+> The pride of Jacob whom He cherishes.

 > Selah